chasembowers/poker-learn/README.md

 averse.
 Because risk-aversion has not been implemented, players are prone to taking wildly large bets.
 I plan to address this in the future.
 Finally, some of the more intricate Holdem rules are excluded.

-Each time a player receives an game state, the player generates a set of features corresponding to that game state and and the action the player has chosen.
+Each time a player receives a game state, the player generates a set of features corresponding to that game state and and the action the player has chosen.
 These features are stored and later associated with a label.
 The label is calculated at the end of each hand and is the difference between the player's stack at the end of the hand and the player stack size at the moment of the action.